TellMeFirst/tmfcore_build_war/README.md

 ## Dependencies

 We use [maven](http://maven.apache.org/) to build and clean the code, so you need to install it.
 This repository also assumes that you use Java8.
 So, you need to install Java8 as well.
 We also develop using NetBeans, therefore, you may want to install it as well (but other editors/IDEs are fine as well).

-On Xubuntu 14.04, you can install all the following by running the following command:
+On Xubuntu 14.04, you can install all the above packages by running the following command:

     sudo apt-get install maven openjdk-8-jdk netbeans